SHBC Education Project

 The community involved with this project continues to grow every day.

-We would like to recognize the contributions of Amrit Minhas, Anupreet K Bal, Balpreet Kaur, Harjas Kaur, Indervir Kaur Kang, Jasleen K Sidhu, Jassi Kang, Justine Jawanda, Prabh Mann, Prabhjot Kaur, Raman Sarai, Sandip K Sodhi, and Sandeep Glover for developing these lessons.
+We would like to recognize the contributions of Amrit Minhas, Anupreet K Bal, Balpreet Kaur, Harjas Kaur, Indervir Kaur Kang, Jasleen K Sidhu, Jassi Kang, Justine Jawanda, Prabh Mann, Prabhjot Kaur, Raman Sarai, Sandip K Sodhi, Sandeep Glover and Sim S Sidhu for developing and supporting these lessons.
 These teachers have put in countless hours gathering resources, creating activities and materials for the classroom.

 Thank you to the Nameless Collective for reviewing these lessons from a historical standpoint and providing us with many primary resources.